Chasing crappie lies at the heart of fishing. They’re a delicious panfish that’s available all year round in the US.

 Minnows are and will remain my first choice over any other bait at any time of the year.

-Given a choice of the best lure available and a minnow, I’d go with the minnow every time for icebound crappie.
+Given a choice of the best crappie lure available, and a minnow, I’d go with the minnow every time for icebound crappie.

 Grubs are great too; you just need to take care they don’t freeze to death before they’re deployed.